Ahmedfir/java-n-gram-line-level/Readme.md

 # n-gram Naturalness-based lines ranking

-This is the implementation called by the python scripts under: https://github.com/Ahmedfir/ngramlineloc
+This is the implementation called by the python scripts under: https://github.com/Ahmedfir/CodeBERT-nt and https://github.com/Ahmedfir/ngramlineloc

 ### Typical usage:
 - input: List of java files from a project, whose lines will be ranked.